annamkov/annamkov.github.io/README.md

 6. Add `title: <yourtitle>`, where \<yourtitle> is a title of your choice.
 2. View your changes at **\<username>.github.io**

 There you go!
-You should now have your resume hosted through Github Pages, such as the one below.
+You should now have your resume hosted through Github Pages, such as the one below:

 ![screenshot](https://media3.giphy.com/media/wkwZ2ffx6dHOlZMwJ1/giphy.gif)

 ## More Resources
 - [Markdown Tutorial](https://www.markdowntutorial.com/)